How to rotate the X label using Pygal?

 Output

-Step 3: Rotate the X labels
+Step 3: Rotate the X Labels

 By default, the pygal module shows the x-labels horizontally.
 To rotate the x-labels we use the x_label_rotation attribute.
-This attribute takes an integer value that returns the rotation angle in degrees.
+This attribute takes an integer value that represents the rotation angle in degrees.
 For example, if we give a value of 90 to x_label_rotation, it will rotate the labels by 90 degrees clockwise.

 import pygal